 These calculations will be appropriately prorated for any period of less than three months.
-[There were no incentive fees paid by the Fund for the period from November 1, 2019 to December 31, 2019 and the fiscal years ended October 31, 2019 and October 31, 2018.]
+There were no incentive fees paid by the Fund for the fiscal years ended October 31, 2019 and October 31, 2018.

 Approval of the Investment Advisory Agreement and Sub-Advisory Agreement